-The pattern of general education for the bachelor's degree is common to all m fields of study.
-Courses referred to below are usually completed in the first two year college.
-A junior or senior student who has not completed the pattern before transfe the college may enroll in lower division or upper division courses to complete gen education requirements.
+The pattern of general education for the bachelor's degree is common all major fields of study.
+Courses referred to below are usually complet the first two years of college.
+A junior or senior student who has not pleted the pattern before transfer to the college may enroll in lower direction or upper division courses to complete general education requirements.

-REQUIREMENTS LOWER DIVISION STUDENTS UPPER DIVISION STUDENTS ī.
-Social Science (9 units) A. U.S. History History 7AB, or 8AB, or 51 Any of the following History 107, 108, 109, 130, 131, 133, 155.
-B. U. S. Government and Constitution Political Science 50 (includes Federal and State and Local Government) Political Science 132 (includes Federal State and Local Government).
-Poli Science 108 (for those needing only S and Local Government).
-C. Electives Select lower division courses in Anthropology, Economics, Geography, History, Political Science, or Sociology Select upper division courses in Ant pology, Economics, Geography, Hist Political Science, or Sociology.
-II.
-Natural Science (9 units, which must include at least one biological science course and one physical science course.
-Two semesters of laboratory science are required.)
-Courses requiring no prerequisites: Biology 10; Botany 1AB; Zoology 1AB, Students having had a year of high school biology may select their lower division biological science from the courses listed below: Anatomy and Physiology 50; Botany 62; Biology 45; Biology 55; Microbiology 50; Microbiology 55; Microbiology 50; Microbiology 55; Microbiology 60; Zoology 50; Zoology 52; Zoology 52 AL SCIENCE Select upper division courses for w prerequisites have been met in: Anat and Physiology; Microbiology; Ns Study; Biology; Botany; Conservi (minimum of 2 units); Entomology Zoology.
-Courses requiring no prerequisites: Physical Science 12; Geology 50; Astronomy 55.
+F REQUIREMENTS LOWER DIVISION STUDENTS UPPER DIVISION STUDEN ī.
+Social Science (9 units) A. U.S. History History 7AB, or 8AB, or 51 Any of the following History 107, 108, 109, 130, 131, 1 155. ······································ B. U.S. Government and Constitution Political Science 50 (includes Federal and State and Local Government.)
+Political Science 132 (includes Fed- State and Local Government).
+Science 108 (for those needing on and Local Government). : C. Electives Select lower division courses in Anthropology, Economics, Geography, History, Political Science, or Sociology.
+Select upper division courses in pology, Economics, Geography, Political Science, or Sociology. п., Natural Science (9 units, which must include at least one biological science course and one physical science course.
+Two semesters of laboratory science are required).
+Courses requiring no prerequisites: Biology 10; Botany 1AB; Zoology 1AB.
+Students having had a year of high school biology may select their lower division biological science from the courses listed below: Anatomy and Physiology 50; Botany 62; Biology 45; Biology 55; Biology 55; Entomology 55; Microbiology 50; Microbiology 55; Microbiology 50; Microbiology 55; Microbiology 50; Zoology 54.
+L. SCIENCE Select upper division courses for prerequisites have been met in: A and Physiology; Microbiology; Study; Biology; Botany; Entomology.
+PHYSICAL Courses requiring no prerequisites: Physical Science 12; Geology 50; Astronomy 55.
 Students having had the appropriate high school background as listed in the catalog may select their lower division physical science from the courses listed below: Chemistry 2; Chemistry 1AB; Geology 3; Geology 5; Physics 10; Physics 2AB.
-Z SCIENCE Select upper division courses for w prerequisites have been met in: Chemii Geology, Physics III.
-Literature, Philosophy, or the Arts (6 units, 3 units of which must be in Literature or Philosophy).
-LITER Any lower division literature course.
-ATURE Any upper division literature course ex English 112 and English 179.
-PHILC Any lower division philosophy course.
-SOPHY Any upper division philosophy course.
-Any lower division course in art, drama, music, industrial arts or home economics.
-RTS Any upper division course in art, m drama, industrial arts or home econol ("Special Methods" courses are not a cable).
-IV.
-English (3-6 units) English 1 English 1 v.
+Select upper division courses for prerequisities have been met in: Ch Geology, Physics. ш.
+I. Literature, Philosophy, or the Arts (6 units, 3 units of which must be in Literature or Philosophy).
+Any lower division literature course.
+ATURE Any upper division literature cour- English 112 and English 179.
+Any lower division philosophy course.
+LOSOPHY Any upper division philosophy cou . e in the state of Any lower division course in art, drama, music, industrial arts or home economics.
+RTS Any upper division course in art drama, industrial arts or home ec ("Special Methods" courses are no cable). īv.
+English (3-6 units) English 1 Énglish 1 v.
 Speech (3 units) Speech 30, 41, 50, 52.
 Speech 30, 41, 50, 52.
 VI.
-Psychology (3 units) Psychology 51.
-Psychology 51.
+Psychology (3 units) Psychology 51 Psychology 51.
 VII.
-Physical Education (2 units) Four successive semesters of Physical Education 1, 2, 3, and 4.
-Four successive semesters of Phy Education 1, 2, 3, and 4.
-VIII .
-Health Education and Safety (2 units) Health Education 20.
+Physical Education (2 units).
+Four successive semesters of Physical Education 1, 2, 3, and 4.
+Four successive semesters of Physication 1, 2, 3, and 4.
+VIII.
+Health Education and Safety (2 units).
 Health Education 20.
-IX.
-Electives (8 units) Select from any of the above fields, in- cluding Journalism and Mathematics.
-Six units of foreign language may be applied as electives Select from any of the above fields cluding Journalism and Mathematics units of foreign languages may be apparas electives.
+Health Education 20 IX.
+Electives (8 units).
+Select from any of the above fields, including Journalism and Mathematics.
+Six units of foreign language may be applied as electives.
+Select from any of the above fielding Journalism and Mathematics. of foreign languages may be applied tives.